FastComments/fastcomments-docs/src/content/guides/api/items/comments-get.md

     skip?: number
     /** For determining blocked and flagged comments. **/ contextUserId?: string
+    /** For determining blocked and flagged comments. **/ anonUserId?: string
     /** For fetching child comments. **/
     parentId?: string
 }